 How UK Debt Team can help

-We're an introducer, not a debt advice service.
+We're an introducer, not a regulated debt help service.
 Deciding whether a DRO is the right solution — and submitting the application if it is — must be done through an approved intermediary working for a competent authority.
 That's the law, and it's also why DROs are accessed exclusively through free regulated charities.

 Where UK Debt Team adds value is for people who aren't sure whether they qualify, or where another solution might fit better.
 We can introduce you to a regulated debt solution provider who can talk through your options.
 If a DRO is the right route, we'll always point you to the free charity services that can handle the application for you.
 The organisations listed below are the obvious starting point.